51Degrees/specifications/pipeline-specification/features/resource-cleanup.md

 ### Flow Data

-Cleanup of Flow Data may include any resources that it holds.
+Cleanup of Flow Data might include any resources that it holds.
 However, the primary concern is to ensure that any Element Data instances that it holds that require cleanup are taken care of.